tanujveera/ReactJS-Learning/Day4/Readme.md

 This is Destructuring in JS

 > Config Driven UI: Website is driven by Config files.
-We get a JSON data from backend with all the info needed for frontend to display. we parse the info and map them with UI elements.
+We get a JSON data from backend with all the info needed for frontend to display.
+We parse the info and map them with UI elements.

 ---